tsosi-org/api-use-cases/README.md

 ```

-* Get all the transfers made by your organization
+* Retrieve all transfers made by your organization

 ```python